 - A comfort animal will be an unreasonable accommodation if the comfort animal presents an undue financial or administrative burden on the university, poses a substantial and direct threat to personal or public safety or constitutes a fundamental alteration of the nature of the service or program of the university.

-Responsible Party: Office of Disability Accommodation and Office of Housing and Residence Life
+Responsible Party: Office of Disability Access and Office of Housing and Residence Life

 2. Requests for a comfort animal.

-Requests for accommodation with a comfort animal must be filed with the Office of Disability Accommodation.
+Requests for accommodation with a comfort animal must be filed with the Office of Disability Access.

 - The accommodation request must document the link between the presence of the comfort animal and a documented disability.